MicrosoftDocs/xamarin-docs/docs/ios/watchos/deploy-test/appstore.md

 Ensure you are using the latest version of Xcode and Xamarin's tools.
 -->
 > [!IMPORTANT]
-> NOTE: You must **Archive** your app in Visual Studio for Mac and then switch to Xcode 6.2+ to validate and upload to iTunes Connect.
+> You must **Archive** your app in Visual Studio for Mac and then switch to Xcode 6.2+ to validate and upload to iTunes Connect.

 Use the Stable Xamarin channel, and Xcode 6.2+.